 What are Suhoor and Iftar?

-Suhoor is the pre-dawn meal before fasting begins.
-Iftar is the meal at sunset to break the fast, traditionally starting with dates and water.
+Suhoor is the pre-dawn meal taken before fasting begins.
+Iftar is the meal at sunset to break the fast — traditionally starting with dates and water.

 Do Ramadan dates change every year?

 Yes.
-Ramadan follows the lunar calendar, so it shifts about 10–11 days earlier each Gregorian year.
-Official start/end depends on moon sighting.
+Ramadan follows the lunar calendar, shifting approximately 10–11 days earlier each Gregorian year.
+The official start and end depend on moon sighting by UAE authorities.

 What is Laylat al-Qadr?

-Laylat al-Qadr (Night of Power) is the most blessed night, believed to fall within the last 10 nights of Ramadan.
-Many worship more intensely during this period.
+Laylat al-Qadr (Night of Power) is the most blessed night in the Islamic calendar, believed to fall within the last 10 nights of Ramadan.
+Many Muslims intensify their worship during this period.
+It falls within the Najah phase (Days 21–30).

 Yes — respectfully.
 Many people join Iftars, give charity, and share greetings such as Ramadan Mubarak or Ramadan Kareem.